DeltaProducts/OpenHardwareAPIs/README.md

        ```

 ### Thermal Sensors information.
-num_of_therm_sensors = get_num_of_therm_sensors()

-       --Returns number of sensors that are available in the system.
-The ids start from 1 to num_of_therm_sensors.
-thermal = get_thermal(id)
+therms = get_thermal_sensors()

-       --Returns the thermal sensor object.
-The object has the following details which
-         can be accessed by their corresponding thermal.get_xyz functions.
+       --Returns list of thermal sensor objects that are available in the system.
+The list can be accessed by therms[1].The object has the following details which can be accessed by their corresponding names.

        ```